- February 7, 2017

 About

-- The lack of explicit tutorials and guidance can lead to confusion and frustration, especially in later levels where mechanics are not clearly explained.
+- The game lacks clear tutorials or explanations for its mechanics, which can lead to confusion and frustration, especially in later levels.

-The gameplay of "Induction" is characterized by its elegant mechanics and intricate level design, focusing on time travel puzzles that challenge players to explore and understand the rules without explicit tutorials.
-While many players appreciate the satisfaction of piecing together complex mechanics, some find the lack of guidance can lead to confusion and frustration, particularly when new mechanics are introduced in already challenging levels.
-Overall, the game is praised for its innovative approach to puzzle-solving, though it may require patience and persistence to fully grasp its intricacies.
+The gameplay of "Induction" is characterized by its minimalist design and innovative time travel mechanics, which challenge players to explore and understand the rules without explicit tutorials.
+While many players appreciate the depth and cleverness of the puzzles, the lack of clear guidance can lead to confusion, especially as new mechanics are introduced in complex levels.
+Overall, the game is praised for its engaging and thought-provoking puzzles, though some players find the difficulty curve steep and the mechanics occasionally obtuse.

 “The game does a great job of teaching you its mechanics and then having you apply that mechanic in a more complex situation.”